arichardsmith/vscode-snazzy-theme/README.md

 ## About

-Visual Studio Code theme based on hyper-snazzy colors from [Sindre Sorhus](https://github.com/sindresorhus).
+A fork of the [Visual Studio Code snazzy theme](https://github.com/xDae/vscode-snazzy-theme) that is based on hyper-snazzy colors from [Sindre Sorhus](https://github.com/sindresorhus).

+This fork updates the original to:
+- Fade unused code

 ## Colors: